Backbase/golden-sample-services/TESTCONTAINERS.md

 More info: https://www.testcontainers.org/modules/databases/jdbc/

+##### Running MySql container overriding my.cnf settings

+For MySQL databases, it is possible to override configuration settings using resources on the classpath.
+Assuming `db/mysql_conf_override` is a directory on the classpath containing `.cnf` files, the following URL can be used:

+`jdbc:tc:mysql:5.7:///databasename?TC_MY_CNF=db/mysql_conf_override`

 ##### Database container objects
 In case you can't use the URL support, or need to fine-tune the container, you can instantiate it yourself.
 Add a `@Rule` or `@ClassRule` to your test class, e.g.: